Like it or not, many of your employees spend around half of their waking hours during the week working. And for some, it can even be a majority.

 - Life insurance — Another practical matter rounds out the top five benefits offerings cited in our survey.
 Life insurance and accidental death & dismemberment insurance (AD&D) are important to employees looking to plan ahead and feel some reassurance in protecting their families.

 Perks — as in perquisites or corporate perks — are nice-to-have additions to an employee’s salary and benefits package.
 We define perks as above-and-beyond offerings that may sway an employee to value one employer over another.
 Think of them as icing on the cake.

-- Flexible schedule and telecommuting.
-More and more companies allow employees to choose their own schedule, within reason.
+- Flexible work schedules — More and more companies allow employees to choose their own schedule, within reason.
 This typically means a compressed workweek (e.g., four 10-hour days) or flextime, where employees can choose to work, say, 10 a.m. to 7 p.m. rather than an 8-5 schedule.
-The ability to telecommute — and avoid sitting in traffic — one or two days a week is also big with workers.
-In our survey, 50% of employers said they offer at least one of these options.
+This year, more companies started promoting windowed work, which means breaking down the workday into various chunks of time in order to better manage professional and personal obligations.

-- PTO for volunteering.
-Also known as VTO (volunteer time off), this perk gives employees inclined to donate their time to help others the opportunity to do so without dipping into their PTO.
-As an added bonus for businesses, this offering reflects highly on your corporate culture, which can help you retain and recruit employees and job seekers who want to work with companies whose values align with their own.
+- PTO for volunteering — Also known as VTO (volunteer time off), this perk gives employees inclined to donate their time to help others the opportunity to do so without dipping into their PTO.
+As an added bonus for businesses, this offering can reflect highly on your corporate culture, which can help you retain employees and recruit job seekers who want to work with companies whose values align with their own.